Skip to content

 What does a Pupil Library Assistant programme do?

-• Gives pupils a voice in school
+• Give pupils a voice in school

-• Provides role models for other students
+• Provide role models for other students

-• Raises the profile of the library
+• Raise the profile of the library

-• Supports the library staff
+• Support the library staff

 What do pupils gain from helping in the library?